bio-recap/directory/content/contributing/_index.md

 +++
 archetype = "chapter"
 title = "Contributing"
-weight = 3
+weight = 2
 +++

-lorem ipsum
+###### Learn how to maximize your learning potential by creating your own Bio-Recap for a project of interest